 Journalism Minor: By completing a journalism minor, students can gain professional skills in news reporting, feature writing, photography, and mass media.

 Writing Minor: The writing minor allows students to develop their skills in all kinds of writing: fiction, poetry, news, drama, non-fiction, and professional writing.

 In partnership with students in the Art Department, English students publish the Flintlock, an annual journal of the visual and literary arts.

 Students may submit work through the Flintlock online submission manager.

-The Reveille is Nebraska Wesleyan's student newspaper.
+The Yip is Nebraska Wesleyan's student newspaper.
 The Yip is published eight times each semester by and for the students of Nebraska Wesleyan University.
 The Yip accepts letters and guest columns as well as paid advertising.
 The newspaper is intended to accurately and fairly inform its readers of items of importance and interest to the Nebraska Wesleyan community.